Pylons/pylons/pylons/docs/gettingstarted.rst

 .. warning::

-    These instructions require the use of Python 2.4+.
-For installing on Python 2.3, please see :ref:`python2.3-installation`.
+    These instructions require Python 2.4+.
+For installing with Python 2.3, see :ref:`python2.3-installation`.

 To avoid conflicts with system-installed Python libraries, Pylons comes with a boot-strap Python script that sets up a `virtual environment <http://http://pypi.python.org/pypi/virtualenv>`_.
-Pylons will then be installed under the virtual environment and ask if you'd like to create a new Pylons project.
+Pylons will then be installed under the virtual environment.

 .. admonition:: By The Way

-    virtualenv is a handy tool to create isolated Python environments.
+    virtualenv is a useful tool to create isolated Python environments.
 In addition to isolating packages from possible system conflicts, it makes it easy to install Python libraries using `easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ without dumping lots of packages into the system-wide Python.

-    The other great benefit, is that no root access is required since all modules are kept under a directory of your choosing.
+    The other great benefit is that no root access is required since all modules are kept under a directory of your choosing.
 This makes it easy to setup a working Pylons install on shared hosting providers and other systems where you might not have system-wide access.